Bluefield students working on a recent bio lab on DNA Extraction

 Welcome to Bluefield High School - Home of the Bobcats

-As students and staff prepare for a new semester, I extend a sincere welcome to new and returning students and all parents and guardians.
+As students and staff prepare for a new school year, I extend a sincere welcome to new and returning students and all parents and guardians.

 In an increasingly competitive world, a good high school education is essential.
 Achieving this requires careful planning and a commitment to regular attendance and hard work.
 Parents and guardians are encouraged to work with the staff at Bluefield to ensure that students make this commitment.
 Student involvement in the many activities offered at Bluefield helps students feel part of the school community, offers new opportunities, reflects positively in future endeavours and leads to overall better success in their academics.
 Parents and guardians can play a large part in this by encouraging their students to become involved.